Spaghetti: In popular culture

+In a humorous scene in the 1931 silent film City Lights, Charlie Chaplin tries to eat an extremely long spaghetti in a restaurant.

+A sequence in the 1955 animated film Lady and the Tramp features the title characters sharing a plate of spaghetti, culminating in an accidental kiss as they meet, eating the same strand of spaghetti.
+It is considered an iconic scene in American film history.
+The BBC television program Panorama featured a hoax program about the spaghetti harvest in Switzerland on April Fools' Day in 1957.

 Poorly structured computer source code is often described as spaghetti code.
 A similar and more physical concept, "cable spaghetti", applies to poor cable management.
 In women's clothing, very thin straps supporting a dress or topwear are called "spaghetti straps".

-The term spaghetti Western refers to Western movies made in Europe which were produced and directed by Italians.
+The term spaghetti Western refers to Western films made in Europe that were produced and directed by Italians.

+There is a common phrase that says that when you break a piece of spaghetti, an Italian person dies.